GeraldMajoni/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Script replacing letters
 21. Script removing letters
 22. Script to reverese input
 23. Script to select certain fields and data to display
+24. Script removing empty files and displaying only names